An Introduction To SEO and Its History

 Intro To SEO

 SEO stands for Search Engine Optimization.
-SEO Is not specific to one search engine, instead it is the overarching process of ranking higher on any of several different search engine result pages.
+You might think that SEO is only specific to Google, but its not.
+It is in fact the overarching process of ranking higher on any one of several different search engines.
 Different search engines require different types of optimization.
 This article will focus solely on google optimization, seeing as it is (by far) the most popular search engine.

 Googles Search Engine